ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Define the new parameter(s), their meaning, value types and register them with IANA
 * Define the new semantics and values for change parameters
 * List depricated parameters, what should be used in its stead and migration approaches
+* Use snake case naming convention for parameter names (as opposed to camel case)

 Extensions to the vCon schema can be classified into two categories: